VDH Has a Conversation with Filmmaker Michael L. Pack

 He kind of nosed out Jesse Jackson with the Obama administration and had a direct line to Obama.

 We had Jesse Jackson who talked about he was going to come to Jaime Town.
+That was when he was running for president.

 There's no need to mention Louis Farrakhan and gutter religion.

+He took a picture, as we know, with Barack Obama smiling.
 And then we've just had Todd Nahisi Coates write this new book, The Messenger, where he

 doesn't, I just skimmed through it.

-I mean, he doesn't mention anything about Hamas or killing, but it's really an eliminationist argument that Israel has no right to exist and the Jews of Israel caused all these problems in the Middle East.
+I mean, he doesn't mention anything about Hamas or killing, but it's really an eliminationist argument that Israel has no right to exist and the Jews of Israel caused caused all these problems in the Middle East.

 Why do you, is it because

 the black community feels that Jews are successful and affluent?
+I'm stereotyping, but perhaps more affluent than

-They've been very successful well beyond their numbers and the professions and contributions to literature science etc
+the mean per capita income.
+They've been very successful well beyond their numbers and the professions and contributions to literature, science, et cetera.

-and somehow
+And somehow

-If there was any doubt that they were not fused, it has convinced everybody that anti-Semitism and anti-Israelism are the same thing.
+If there was any doubt that they were not fused, it has... convinced everybody that anti-Semitism and anti-Israelism are the same thing.

 And then number two, they've put